miekg/dreck/README.md

 All commands executed will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/bin/cmd issue/NUMBER`, if done for a pull request that parameter will be `/bin/cmd pull/NUMBER`.
-If the command is run for a pull request dreck will update the status with 'pending' when the execution is in progress and either 'failed' or 'succes' when the execution ends.
+If the command is run for a pull request dreck will update the status with 'pending' when the execution is in progress and either 'failed' or 'success' when the execution ends.

-For example, if you want to exceute `/opt/bin/release ARGUMENT` on the server, the following alias must be there:
+For example, if you want to execute `/opt/bin/release ARGUMENT` on the server, the following alias must be there:

 ~~~